 Occasionally, a student will disrupt class in such a manner that they will need to be removed from the room.
-If the student is asked to leave a teacher's classroom for a serious disciplinary reason, the teacher will call the front office.
+If the student is asked to leave a teacher's classroom for a serious disciplinary reason, the teacher will call the Student Support Center or the front office.
 The student will report immediately to the front office.
 Depending on the seriousness of the offense, the assistant principal may be notified.
-Failure by the student to follow these steps will result in suspension from school.
+Failure by the student to follow these steps could result in suspension from school.